shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 Adapted from McConnell, S. (1996).
 Rapid development: Taming wild software schedules.

-To choose the most effective lifecycle for your project, examine your project and answer several questions.
-That lets you choose a model that...
+To choose the most effective lifecycle, first examine your project and answer several questions; then then choose a model that...

-### Works with poorly understood requirements.
+### Works with poorly understood requirements

 - Q: How well do my customer and I understand the requirements at the beginning of the project?
 - Q: Is our understanding likely to change as we move through the project?